-“Baby”, that’s the single word Director Charles has build around to give an enjoyable family film for over 2 hours through Azhagu Kutti Chellam (அழகு குட்டி செல்லம்).
+Baby, that’s the single word Director Charles has built around to give an enjoyable family film for over 2 hours through Azhagu Kutti Chellam (அழகு குட்டி செல்லம்).

-The film is a string of 6 individual stories that are not unique, but manages to thoroughly entertain us thanks to fast paced story telling by Director Charles’ and great editing by B. Pravin Baaskar.
+The film is a string of 6 individual stories that are not unique but manages to thoroughly entertain us thanks to fast-paced storytelling by Director Charles and great editing by B. Pravin Baaskar.
 All the stories have “Baby” as a common theme in them.
-A teenage chess prodigy getting pregnant and expecting an unwanted baby, an auto driver (played by Karunas) wanting a boy child after having previous 3 girl children, a childless school teacher (Vinodhini Vaidyanathan) finding it difficult to adopt a child from an orphan, a couple who lost their baby girl in a bomb blast, a couple in divorce proceedings fighting for custody of their boy, and a wife with a newborn abandoned by her husband for his parents.
+A teenage chess prodigy gets pregnant and expecting an unwanted baby, an auto driver (played by Karunas) wants a boy child after having previous 3 girl children, a childless school teacher (Vinodhini Vaidyanathan) finds it difficult to adopt a child from an orphan, a couple who lost their baby girl in a bomb blast, a couple in divorce proceedings fighting for custody of their boy, and a wife with a newborn abandoned by her husband for his parents.

-One particular dialogue in the film that lingered in my memory was spoken by a local sanyas (monk) character to the couple who have lost their baby girl in a bomb blast goes like this “The word you are looking for, to heal your pain unfortunately is not available in any language.
-In our Hindu mythology Athma (soul) has no death…“.
+One particular dialogue in the film that lingered in my memory was spoken by a local sanyasi (monk) character to the couple who have lost their baby girl in a bomb blast goes like this “The word you are looking for, to heal your pain, unfortunately, is not available in any language.
+In our Hindu mythology Atma (soul) has no death…“.
 The title song “Azhagu Kutti Chellam” composed by: Ved Shanker Sugavanam, sung by Shakthisree Gopalan with lyrics by Na Muthukumar was a great BGM for the whole film, I am unable to stop singing the song in my head long after I left the theatre.

 Azhagu Kutti Chellam is a film that shows Kollywood is not all about Masala it’s still about the crispy dosas that host the masala.